yaahc/rustconf/rust-for-non-systems-programmers.md

 ```

 Notes: Now, to make our API a bit cleaner, let's start implementing methods.
-This gives us something that looks a lot like the classes we're familiar with
+This gives us something that looks a lot like the classes we may have used in
---- Rust doesn't have inheritance or subtyping, although generic functions and
+other languages, and although Rust doesn't have inheritance or subtyping,
-traits get us pretty close.
+generic functions and traits can get us pretty close.

 An `impl` block lets us put methods on types.